wp-plugins/css-javascript-toolbox/readme.txt

 == Upgrade Notice ==

 = 0.8 =
+Its recommended to backup your database before upgrading.
-- Templates feature/system is not available anymore!
+Templates feature/system is not available anymore!
 Please backup your templates data manually before upgrading.
 You can do this by copying and pasting CSS and JS template data into a text editor and saving your text file.
-- If you have any other third-party plugin or software integrated with the CJT plugin database, please note that the database structure has been completely changed in CJT V6 CE.
+If you have any other third-party plugin or software integrated with the CJT plugin database, please note that the database structure has been completely changed in CJT V6 CE.
-- Linked scripts are now obsolete!
+Linked scripts are now obsolete!
 If you've linked scripts with any code blocks, then those blocks might stop working.

 = 0.3 =
+Its recommended to backup your database before upgrading.
-- Templates feature/system is not available anymore!
+Templates feature/system is not available anymore!
 Please backup your templates data manually before upgrading.
 You can do this by copying and pasting CSS and JS template data into a text editor and saving your text file.
-- If you have any other third-party plugin or software integrated with the CJT plugin database, please note that the database structure has been completely changed in CJT V6 CE.
+If you have any other third-party plugin or software integrated with the CJT plugin database, please note that the database structure has been completely changed in CJT V6 CE.
-- Code block names will get changed as 'CSS & Javascript Block' phrase will be removed and replaced by 'Block' word.
+Code block names will get changed as 'CSS & Javascript Block' phrase will be removed and replaced by 'Block' word.
-- The double-slashes fix modules is now obsolete!
+The double-slashes fix modules is now obsolete!
 If you have extra slashes (double slashes) in your code block you have to clean it manually yourself or upgrade to version 0.8 to fix them first!

 == Credits ==